-- de facto Diplomates; - re-certification of Diplomates; - Diplomates of non-EBVS® recognised Colleges ("Diplomates by equivalent exam"); - veterinarians internationally recognised in the field of a College, when applying to sit the College's examination without prior completion of a Residency Programme.
+- de facto Diplomates; - Diplomates of non-EBVS® recognised Colleges ("Diplomates by equivalent exam"); - veterinarians internationally recognised in the field of a College, when applying to sit the College's examination without prior completion of a Residency Programme.

 This form below should be completed and returned by email to the College (for other categories; email College Secretary).